 Amy Sauer has a B.A. in environmental studies, a M.S. in conservation biology, and is a Ph.D. candidate at Syracuse University.
 She has 13 years of experience monitoring, capturing, and sampling songbirds and Common Loons.
-She is the director of BRI’s songbird program and works with BRI’s Adirondack Center for Loon Conservation.
+She is the Consulting Director of BRI’s songbird program.

 Sauer studies the Common Loon and migratory songbirds as wildlife indicator species to assess the effects of mercury deposition on Adirondack ecosystems.
 She has also designed and implemented studies to evaluate mercury bioaccumulation in Adirondack food webs, including conducting laboratory analysis of songbird tissues, soils, and invertebrate samples to determine their mercury concentrations.